WSU-cshimizu/ceg4110-group-project-avocadobudget/deliverables/pop.md

 ### Architecture:

-- **UI / UX design**: tools will be used to create a visual and graphic design for the
+- **UI / UX design**: Figma will be used to create a visual and graphic design for the project.
 - **RDMS**: – will use a relational database and software system to help organize and visualize the design of this database.
 This will be crucial to organize, store, and change data.
 A requirement will be the ability to interact with HTML / CSS webpages on a local host basis to start.
 Future design potential would be to move from local device use to a web access component.
 - **Front End**: HTML, CSS, and JS will be utilized to provide a pleasing interface for users to experience and interact with the budget app.
 - **Crud Glue**: use software library to enable the front end to send GET, PUT, DELETE and other HTTP requests that will be handled by the crud software to interact with the local RDMS.